Books Order Form, print and mail with your check for purchase – or –

 Probated and Unprobated Will Index, 1772-1964.

-Though out of print, the microfilm and fiche are part of the SCCGS holdings at the Belleville Public Library.
+Coming to the member website in 2019, the microfilm and fiche of the original files are part of the SCCGS holdings at the Belleville Public Library.
 Read more about this important record set and other acquisitions and projects funded by SCCGS members and friends.

 St. Clair County Genealogical Society, PO Box 431, Belleville, IL 62222-0431.